 In another place, Saul once more connects this adoption with our status as heirs.
 He states:

 So then, brethren, debtors we are, not to the flesh, to live according to the flesh; for if according to the flesh you live, you are about to die; but if by the ruach the deeds of the body you put to death, you will live: for as many as by the ruach of Yahweh are led, these are the sons of Yahweh.
 For you do not receive a ruach of bondage again unto fear, but you do receive a ruach of adoption, whereby we cry, “Abba (Father)!”
 The ruach itself bears witness with our ruach, that we are children of Yahweh.
 And if children, also heirs: heirs indeed of Yahweh, and joint-heirs of the messiah; if indeed we suffer together, that also we may be glorified together.
 (Rom.
 8:12–17)

-So far we have discussed the legal mechanism of an adoption and an inheritance.
-This prompts another important question, Just what exactly is the inheritance and what does it contain?
+So far, we have discussed the legal mechanism of an adoption and an inheritance.
+However, this prompts another essential question: What exactly is the inheritance, and what does it contain?